The following Operating Agreement reflects changes from a First Amendment (11-25-15)

 a.
 At the request of AAR or the Board, the annual business meeting of the Members will be held at such time as shall be determined by resolution of AAR or the Board for the purpose of the transaction of such business as may come before the meeting; but meetings shall in any event be held at least once per calendar year.

 b.
 AAR, the Board, and Members may propose resolutions for consideration at the annual meeting.
-Any such proposals shall (i) be received by the President or the Regional Coordinator at least thirty (30) days prior to the annual meeting; (ii) be in proper parliamentary form; (iii) be signed by at least ten (10) Members or, in the case of resolutions from AAR, signed by AAR's executive director or, in the case of resolutions from the Board, be approved by at least a majority of the Board; (iv) be no more than three hundred (300) words in length: and (v) deal with matters relating to Regional Group's purposes.
+Any such proposals shall (i) be received by the President or the Regionally Elected Coordinator at least thirty (30) days prior to the annual meeting; (ii) be in proper parliamentary form; (iii) be signed by at least ten (10) Members or, in the case of resolutions from AAR, signed by AAR's executive director or, in the case of resolutions from the Board, be approved by at least a majority of the Board; (iv) be no more than three hundred (300) words in length: and (v) deal with matters relating to Regional Group's purposes.
 Resolutions approved at the annual meeting do not supersede the fiduciary duties and authority of the Board as the governing body of Regional Group.

 6.02 Special Meetings.
 Special meetings of the Members, for any purpose or purposes, may be called by AAR or the Board.